-- When tax returns are required, the most recent two years should be provided.
+• When tax returns are required, the most recent two years should be provided.
 The definition of most recent is the last return scheduled to have been filed with the IRS.
-Any Borrower that applied for a tax return extension must provide a copy of the extension in the credit file along with the prior two years of tax returns. - Wage or Salaried Borrowers:
+Any Borrower that applied for a tax return extension must provide a copy of the extension in the credit file along with the prior two years of tax returns.

-- A completed Request for Verification of Employment (Form 1005 or Form 1005(S)), or the borrower's recent paystub (reflecting 30 days of pay and YTD earnings) and IRS W- 2 forms covering the most recent two-year period.
+- Wage or Salaried Borrowers: - A completed Request for Verification of Employment (Form 1005 or Form 1005(S)), or the borrower's recent paystub (reflecting 30 days of pay and YTD earnings) and IRS W- 2 forms covering the most recent two-year period.
 Year-end paystubs can be accepted in lieu of W-2 forms to document annual earnings if needed. - A verbal VOE from each employer within 10 calendar days of the note date.
 The verbal VOE should not indicate a significant reduction of hours or earnings. - A completed, signed, and dated IRS Form 4506-C is required for each borrower.
 The form should be executed.
-When tax returns are in file, Tax Return transcripts are required.
+When tax returns are in file, Tax Return transcripts are required (unless the transcript request for current year is returned as No Record of Return, with a code 10 or the borrower is a victim of taxpayer identification theft).
 Any discrepancies between the two documents should be explained, and if necessary, additional documentation obtained. - Pay stubs and W-2s must be typed or computer generated.
 They should provide the borrower's full name, address, employer name, year-to-date earnings, and rate of pay. - If pay stubs reflects garnishments (child support, IRS, etc.), additional information will be required to determine if a monthly payment should be included in the debt-to-income ratio calculation. - W-2s should reflect a nine-digit Employer ID Number (EIN).
-Also, Social Security and Medicare withholding should be calculated at the appropriate rates on the W-2s and pay stubs. - Self-Employed Borrowers: - Most recent two years of tax returns, personal and business if applicable (including all schedules) - A complete, signed, and dated IRS Form 4506-C is required for each borrower(s) personal tax return, the forms should be executed, and the transcripts included in the credit file.
+Also, Social Security and Medicare withholding should be calculated at the appropriate rates on the W-2s and pay stubs. - Self-Employed Borrowers: - Most recent two years of tax returns, personal and business if applicable (including all schedules) - o A complete, signed, and dated IRS Form 4506-C is required for each borrower(s) personal tax return, the forms should be executed, and the transcripts included in the credit file.
 The tax returns and transcripts should be compared; any discrepancies should be explained, and if necessary, additional documentation obtained.